squid-cache/squid-cache.github.io/Features/Tproxy4.rst

 iptables -t mangle -A DIVERT -j ACCEPT
 }}}

-Use ''DIVERT'' to bypass interception on packets leaving Squid:
+Use ''DIVERT'' to prevent existing connections going through TPROXY twice:
 {{{
 iptables -t mangle -A PREROUTING -p tcp -m socket -j DIVERT }}}

-Mark all other packets and use TPROXY to pass into Squid:
+Mark all other (new) packets and use ''TPROXY'' to pass into Squid:
 {{{
 iptables -t mangle -A PREROUTING -p tcp --dport 80 -j TPROXY --tproxy-mark 0x1/0x1 --on-port 3129 }}}

 == Routing configuration ==

 The routing features in your kernel also need to be configured to enable correct handling of the intercepted packets.
+Both arriving and leaving your system.

 {{{
 ip rule add fwmark 1 lookup 100